FenixAlliance/ABS.Docs/README.md

 The Alliance Business Suite provides customers with a Modular, Full-Stack, Low-Code Application Framework built on top of the [Alliance Business Platform](https://absuite.net/Suite/Platform).

+The Alliance Business Suite is composed of four major components designed to separate different functionalities into layers; these layers are:

+## Alliance Core Libraries
+## Alliance Business Model
+## Alliance Passport Service
+## Alliance Business Platform
+## Alliance Business Studio

 Both client and server code are written in C#, allowing users to extend the product with their own code through Module libraries.
 It builds upon next-generation technologies such as Blazor, SignalR, Razor Pages, and MVC through .NET, an open-source and cross-platform framework for building web-mobile apps using C#, with or without the use of JavaScript.

 The power of the Alliance Business Suite can be leveraged from small personal blogs,  eCommerce platforms, and professional portfolios to the infrastructure of large corporations.